jr0senblum/jwalk/README.md

 The following functions are implemented where Path is a tuple representation of a javascript-like path (see below) and Obj is a Map or Proplist representation of JSON:

-* ``jwalk:delete/(Path, Obj)``, ``jwalk:delete(Path, Obj, proplist)`` - Remove the value
+* ``jwalk:delete(Path, Obj)``, ``jwalk:delete(Path, Obj, proplist)`` - Remove the value
 from Obj, at the location specified by Path, and return a new Map or Proplist.
 * ``jwalk:get(Path, Obj)``, ``jwalk:get(Path, Obj, Default)``  - Return the value from Obj
-at the specificed Path, or undefined (or Default).
+at the specificed Path, or undefined or Default.
 * ``jwalk:set(Path, Obj, Val)``, ``jwalk:set(Path, Obj, Val, proplist)`` - Set a value
 in an Object.
 * ``jwalk:p_set(Path, Obj, Val)``, ``jwalk:_set/(Path, Obj, Val, proplist)`` - Set a
 value in an Object creating intermediate nodes as necessary.

-Notice that delete/3, set/3, set_p/4 take a final parameter, the atom 'proplist', and return Proplist representations.
-This is necessary because certain certain uses of these functions are ambiguous with respect to whether Map or Proplist representations are being contemplated by the user.
-The sister functions/ delete/2, set/2 and set_p/3, assume Map representations.
+Notice that delete/3, set/3, set_p/4 take a final parameter, the atom 'proplist', and expect and return Proplist representations.
+This is necessary because certain uses of these functions are ambiguous with respect to whether Map or Proplist representations are being contemplated by the user.
+The sister functions, delete/2, set/2 and set_p/3, assume Map representations.

 ##Paths